Pew

+A pew (/ˈpjuː/) is a long bench seat or enclosed box, used for seating members of a congregation or choir in a synagogue, church, wedding chapel, funeral home, cemetery or mausoleum chapel and sometimes a courtroom.
+Occasionally, they are also found in live performance venues (such as the Ryman Auditorium in Nashville, which was formerly a church).
+In Christian churches of the Catholic, Lutheran, and Anglican traditions, kneelers are an essential part of the pew, that are used during various parts of the liturgy.

 Overview

 The first backless stone benches began to appear in English churches in the thirteenth century, originally placed against the walls of the nave.
 Over time, they were brought into the centre of the room, first as moveable furniture and later fixed to the floor.
 Wooden benches replaced the stone ones from the fourteenth century and became common in the fifteenth.

 Churches were not commonly furnished with permanent pews before the Protestant Reformation.
 The rise of the sermon as a central act of Christian worship, especially in Protestantism, made the pew a standard item of church furniture.
 Hence the use or avoidance of pews could be used as a test of the high or low character of a Protestant church: describing a mid-19th century conflict between Henry Edward Manning and Archdeacon Hare, Lytton Strachey remarks with characteristic irony, "Manning had been removing the high pews from the church in Brighton, and putting in open benches in their place.
 Everyone knew what that meant; everyone knew that the high pew was one of the bulwarks of Protestantism, and that an open bench had upon it the taint of Rome".

 In some churches, pews were installed at the expense of the congregants, and were their personal property; there was no general public seating in the church itself.
 In these churches, pew deeds recorded title to the pews, and were used to convey them.
 Pews were originally purchased from the church by their owners under this system, and the purchase price of the pews went to the costs of building the church.
 When the pews were privately owned, their owners sometimes enclosed them in lockable pew boxes, and the ownership of pews was sometimes controversial, as in the case of B. T. Roberts: a notice that the pews were to be free in perpetuity was sometimes erected as a condition of building grants.